Tonomy-Foundation/Tonomy-ID-SDK/README.md

 ## Repositories

 - [Contracts](https://github.com/Tonomy-Foundation/Tonomy-Contracts) (inside SDK repo) - Smart contracts to run the governance, identity, DAO, token and other ecosystem tools.
 This is used to run the integration tests
+- [Communication](https://github.com/Tonomy-Foundation/Tonomy-Communication) (inside SDK repo) - Service to provide peer-to-peer messaging for Tonomy ID users.
+This is used to run the integration tests

 ## Build